backstage/backstage/plugins/github-pull-requests-board/README.md

 ## Getting started

-The plugin exports the **TeamPullRequestsBoard** component which can be added to the Overview page ot the team at `backstage/packages/app/src/components/catalog/EntityPage.tsx`
+The plugin exports the **TeamPullRequestsBoard** component which can be added to the Overview page of the team at `backstage/packages/app/src/components/catalog/EntityPage.tsx`

 ```javascript
 import { TeamPullRequestsBoard } from '@backstage/plugin-github-pull-requests-board';